DynamicCuttingSystem/VegetableClassifier-Paper/README.md

 # VegetableClassifier-Paper
-Research Paper on Vegetable Classification written by Arvind Suresh, Sriram Suresh, and Enoch Ramesh.
-More info to come soon ...
+Research Paper on Vegetable Classification on a Conveyor written by Arvind Suresh, Sriram Suresh, and Enoch Ramesh.